 The Nominating and Corporate Governance Committee believes that candidates for director should have certain minimum qualifications, including possessing relevant expertise upon which to be able to offer advice and guidance to management, having sufficient time to devote to the affairs of the Company, demonstrated excellence in his or her field, having the ability to exercise sound business judgment, be able to read and understand basic financial statements, having the highest personal integrity and ethics and having the commitment to rigorously represent the long-term interests of our stockholders.
 However, the Nominating and Corporate Governance Committee retains the right to modify these qualifications from time to time.
 Candidates for director nominees are reviewed in the context of the current composition of the Board, the operating requirements of the Company and the long-term interests of stockholders.
-In conducting this assessment, the Nominating and Corporate Governance Committee retains and Corporate Governance Committee typically considers diversity, age, skills and other factors as it deems appropriate, given the current needs of the Board and the Company, to maintain a balance of knowledge, experience and capability.
+In conducting this assessment, the Nominating and Corporate Governance Committee typically considers diversity, age, skills and other factors as it deems appropriate, given the current needs of the Board and the Company, to maintain a balance of knowledge, experience and capability.

 The Nominating and Corporate Governance Committee appreciates the value of thoughtful Board refreshment, and regularly identifies and considers qualities, skills and other director attributes that's would enhance the composition of the Board.
 In the case of incumbent directors whose terms of office are set to expire, the Board reviews such directors' overall service during their term, including the number of meetings attended, level of participation, quality of performance, and any other relationships and transactions that might impair such directors' independence.
 In the case of new director candidates, the Nominating and Corporate Governance Committee also determines whether the nominee is independent for Nasdaq purposes, which determination is based upon applicable Nasdaq listing standards, applicable SEC rules and regulations and the advice of counsel, if necessary.
 The Nominating and Corporate Governance Committee then uses its network of contacts to compile a list of potential candidates, but may also engage, if it deems appropriate, a professional search firm.
-The Nominating and Corporate Governance Committee after considering the function and needs of the Board.
-The Nominating and Corporate Governance Committee after considering the function and needs of the Board.
-The Nominating and Corporate Governance Committee paid a fee to Heidrick & Struggles to assist in the process of identifying or evaluating director candidates.
+The Nominating and Corporate Governance Committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of the Board.
+The Nominating and Corporate Governance Committee meets to discuss and consider the candidates' qualifications and then selects a nominee for recommendation to the Board.
+In fiscal 2021, the Nominating and Corporate Governance Committee paid a fee to Heidrick & Struggles to assist in the process of identifying or evaluating director candidates.